Kometa-Team/Kometa/docs/defaults/collections.md

 # Collection Defaults

-There are many Default Metadata Files built into PMM itself which offer an easy-to-use and customizable set of Collections that the user can achieve without having to worry about creating the files that makes the collections possible.
+There are many Default Collection Files built into PMM itself which offer an easy-to-use and customizable set of Collections that the user can achieve without having to worry about creating the files that makes the collections possible.

 This is the simplest way to create Collections using Plex Meta Manager.